mciocchi/atomic_d6/README.md

 ## Group Rolls

-Occasionally the GM and players may decide that a single roll is not enough to capture the nuance of a situation.
+Occasionally the GM and players may decide that a single roll is not enough to capture the nuance of a situation where the whole group is attempting to perform a single task.

-In this case, the GM can call for a Group Roll.
-In that case, each member of the group rolls, and if the majority succeeds, the group is considered to have succeeded.
+In this case, the GM can call for a Group Roll, where each member of the group rolls, and if the majority succeeds, the group is considered to have succeeded.

 Group rolls can also be used in Contests.
-If a group is opposing another group, the GM simply needs to adjust the difficulty of the roll.
+If two groups are opposing one another in a contest, the GM simply needs to adjust the difficulty of the roll accordingly.

 For the sake of speed and simplicity, only one Atomic D6 should be rolled during a Group Roll.

-Notice / Stealth is just a contest
-Reaction roles are just a contest

 ## Notice / Stealth Rolls

-**Single Observer Noticing a Single Target**

 Characters can make a Notice roll to determine whether they sense something.
-It is implied that characters that have been noticed against their will have failed at Stealth.

-The GM may also choose to roll for Stealth instead of having the players roll to Notice something.
-The GM may prefer this method in certain situations to avoid giving away information and preserve the element of surprise.
+A character trying to Notice a target is initiating a contest against the target's Stealth.

 When determining the difficulty of a Notice or Stealth roll, the GM should consider the following factors:
 * Stealth of the target